HO-3 Home Insurance Policy: What You Need to Know

 • Normal wear and tear

 If the cause of damage isn't on the exclusion list, it's covered.
-For example, if a tree falls on your garage, the repairs would typically be covered.
+For example, if a tree falls on your garage, the repairs would be covered under your dwelling and other structures protection.

 mglogo icon